Information

 b.1988

 Brandon holds a BDes in communication design from Emily Carr University (2010).
-They co-founded the gallery FIELD Contemporary in Vancouver, BC alongside Daniel Jefferies and Avalon Mott (2014-2019).
+They co-founded the gallery FIELD Contemporary in Vancouver, BC (2014-2019); alongside Daniel Jefferies and Avalon Mott.

 My artistic practice spans painting, drawing, collage, bricolage, poetry and furniture.
 My approach to art-making is guided by intuition, curiosity and research.

-My work engages a broad set of concerns including settler-colonial history, whiteness, shame, gender and class.
+My work engages a broad set of concerns including whiteness, shame, gender, settler-colonial history, class and metaphysics.

-I aim to create work that invites interpretation and inquiry—encouraging contemplation, critical thought, and a reconsideration of the belief structures that shape our shared reality.
+I create work that invites interpretation and personal inquiry—encouraging contemplation, critical thought, and a reconsideration of the belief structures that shape our realities.

 © 2025